 This new version introduces a new free option for the iOS app.
 Now users can sign up directly in-app for a free, temporary, randomized @hey.com email address that works for 14 days.
 Think of it like a temporary SIM card you buy when traveling.
 Or for when you don’t want to give out your real email address, like a short term “for sale” listing, like Craigslist does it.

-We’ve also accelerated our multi-user HEY for Work offering where the company pays but the employees don’t.
+We’ve also accelerated our multi-user HEY for Domains offering where the company pays but the employees don’t.
 This brings HEY in line with Basecamp, and dozens of other high profile multi-platform enterprise offerings that have been permitted in the App Store for a decade.
-We just completed onboarding multiple companies, we’re running all our Basecamp company email through HEY, and thousands of businesses have joined the HEY for Work waitlist already.
-HEY for Work uses the same iOS app as everyone else.
+We just completed onboarding multiple companies, we’re running all our 37signals company email through HEY, and thousands of businesses have joined the HEY for Domains waitlist already.
+HEY for Domains uses the same iOS app as everyone else.